mcgill-robotics/AUV-2026/README.md

 5. VS Code will automatically load necessary files and configure the dev environment.
 This can take minutes to load.

-Once loading is complete, your ready to develop!
+Once loading is complete, you're ready to develop!